hype/HYPE_Processing/doc/HDrawable.md

 A drawable's anchor coordinates dictates this drawable's rotation center.
 By default the anchor is located at *0,0*, or the top-left corner of this drawable.

-Remember that resizing your drawable will not magically adjust your anchor:
+Resizing your drawable will adjust your anchor:

 	myDrawable.size(100,100);

 	// Anchor is at (50,50)
 	myDrawable.anchorAt(H.CENTER);

-	// Anchor is still at (50,50), even when resized myDrawable.size(250,250);
+	// Anchor is now at (125,125)
+	myDrawable.size(250,250);

 As a note to devs, unlike most other fields in this class, HDrawable does not store